ASolom1/OfficeDocs-SkypeForBusiness/Teams/teams-and-skypeforbusiness-coexistence-and-interoperability.md

 Phone System isn't supported in Teams in **Islands** mode. **Islands** mode doesn't support Enterprise Voice client is Skype for Business.

 > [!Important]
-> In **Islands** mode, all messages and calls from federated users (people outside your organization) are delivered to Skype for Business.
-After upgrading to **Teams Only** mode, all messages and calls from outside your organization are delivered to Teams.
+> In **Islands** mode, all calls from federated users (people outside your organization) are delivered to Skype for Business.
+After upgrading to **Teams Only** mode, all calls from outside your organization are delivered to Teams.

+> [!Important]
+In **Islands** mode, all messages from federated users (people outside your organization) are delivered to Teams.
+Please note that chat messages received prior to January 2022 on Skype for Business will remain on Skype for Business.
+>

 ### Teams Only

 A **Teams Only** user (also called an *upgraded* user) has access to all the capabilities in Teams.
 They may retain the Skype for Business client to join meetings on Skype for Business that have been organized by non-upgraded users or external parties.
 An upgraded user can continue to communicate with other users in the organization who are still using Skype for Business by using the interoperability capabilities between Teams and Skype for Business (provided the Skype for Business users are not in **Islands** mode).
 However, an upgraded user can't initiate a Skype for Business chat, call, or meeting.

 As soon as your organization is ready for some or all users to use Teams as their only communications and collaboration tool, upgrade those users to **Teams Only** mode.
 If you're upgrading from **Islands** mode, we advise that you first saturate Teams adoption throughout your organization before beginning the upgrade process.
 This adoption avoids broken communication scenarios due to **Islands** mode not providing interoperability.
+Note that when users are upgraded to **Teams Only** mode we provide a link within the existing chat pane to ensure that both parties can continue their chat in Teams.

 When in **Teams Only** mode, Teams is the default app for the SIP/Tel protocol.
 Links in a user's contact card in Outlook for calling or chat will be handled by Teams.